-My training is in the History of Philosophy, specifically medieval Aristotelian scholasticism. .
-My philosophical interests include issues in philosophy of science and philosophy of nature (e.g. causality, explanation, time, quantum physics), with an emphasis on their treatment in the Aristotelian-Thomistic tradition.
+John Boyer's training is in the History of Philosophy, specifically medieval Aristotelian scholasticism.
+His philosophical interests include issues in philosophy of science and philosophy of nature (e.g. causality, explanation, time, quantum physics), with an emphasis on their treatment in the Aristotelian-Thomistic tradition.

-I am a PhD Candidate in Philosophy at the Center for Thomistic Studies, University of St. Thomas (Houston).
-Prior to coming to Loyola, I taught philosophy at the University of St. Thomas (Houston).
-I earned an MA in philosophy at the Center for Thomistic Studies and a BA in liberal arts from Thomas Aquinas College (California).
+He is a PhD Candidate in Philosophy at the Center for Thomistic Studies, University of St. Thomas (Houston).
+Prior to coming to Loyola, he taught philosophy at the University of St. Thomas (Houston).
+John earned his MA in philosophy at the Center for Thomistic Studies and a BA in liberal arts from Thomas Aquinas College (California).

-I am also serve as a senior editor at Reality: A Journal for Philosophical Discourse (http://realityjournal.org)
+He also serves as a senior editor at Reality: A Journal for Philosophical Discourse (http://realityjournal.org)

 - “Albertus Magnus and Thomas Aquinas on What is ‘Better Known’ in Natural Science” (with D. C. Wagner), Proceedings of the American Catholic Philosophical Association 93 (Forthcoming).

 - https://philpapers.org/rec/BOYTAT-2 (with G. Meadows) in Thomas Aquinas: Teacher of Humanity, ed.
 J. Hittinger and D. C. Wagner (Cambridge Scholars Publishing, 2015) : 186-197.

 - https://philpapers.org/rec/BOYEGD in Essays from Sam Houston State University on Medieval and Renaissance Thought, ed.
 D. N. Hill.
 (Cambridge Scholars Publishing, 2014): 262-285.